antimof/UxPlay/README.txt

 ### 3. Problems *after* the client-server connection has been made:

-If you do *not* see the message `raop_rtp_mirror starting mirroring`, something went wrong before the client-server negociations were finished.
+If you do *not* see the message `raop_rtp_mirror starting mirroring`, something went wrong before the client-server negotiations were finished.
 For such problems, use "uxplay -d" (debug log option) to see what is happening: it will show how far the connection process gets before the failure occurs.
 You can compare your debug output to that